amountcastlej/AlfredBot/README.md

 # Alfred Bot

-This project was to create a Bot that would provide certain responses based on conditions the user provided
+In this project I created a Bot that based on user input would provide certain responses to the user